 i.
 There is an inner man just as real as our physical body.
 We all understand the importance of strength in our physical body, but many are exceedingly weak in the inner man.

 ii.
 According to the riches of His glory: "It would be a disgrace to a king or a nobleman to give no more than a tradesman or a peasant.
 God acts up to the dignity of his infinite perfections; he gives according to the riches of his glory."
 (Clarke)

 b.
 That Christ may dwell in your hearts through faith: Paul asked that Jesus would live in these believers, even as Jesus promised in John 14:23: If anyone loves Me, he will keep My word; and My Father will love him, and We will come to him and make Our home with him.

 i.
 Two ancient Greek words convey the idea "to live in."
 One has the idea of living in a place as a stranger, and the other has the idea of settling down in a place to make it your permanent home.
 Dwell uses the ancient Greek word for a permanent home.
 Jesus wants to settle down in your heart, not just visit as a stranger.

-iv.
-Why do we need spiritual strength to let Christ dwell within us?
-It is because there is something in us that resists the influence of the indwelling Jesus.
+iii.
+We need spiritual strength to let Christ dwell within us because there is something in us that resists the influence of the indwelling Jesus.
 That something can be conquered as the Spirit of God gives us the victory of faith.

 c.
 Being rooted and grounded in love: Paul asked that all this would take place as they were rooted and grounded in love.
 The meaning seems to be that they should be rooted and grounded in their love for one another, more than being rooted and grounded in their love for God and the knowledge of that love.